gitmanjoe/BustOS/README.md

 # BustOS
 This is our attempt at making an Operating System from scratch.
 ## Planned Features in Order of Importance:
-- Remove case sensitive shell
 - VGA Graphics
 - Sound
 - Filesystem
 - Gui
 ## Implemented Features in Order From Newest to Oldest
+- Remove case sensitive shell
+- Shell
+- Able to type text on screen
+- Receive Input From Keyboard
 - Print text to VGA display
 - Cowsay
 - Tuxsay